-- To scale this down you can do one of the two alternatives— instead of jumping your knees you can choose to step your knees to your chest and stand up with the jump, or you can avoid the jump when you stand.
+- To scale this down, you can do one of the two alternatives— instead of jumping on your knees, you can step your knees to your chest and stand up with the jump, or you can avoid the jump when you stand.

-- If you really want to challenge yourself, add a push-up when you get back to the ground.
+- If you really want to challenge yourself, add a push-up when you are in the plank.

 - Set a timer for 30 seconds and do as many reps as you can and take a 10-second break.